jxskiss/simplessl/README.md

 ### For OpenResty

-The lua library is published with [OPM](https://opm.openresty.org/), the following command will install the ssl-cert-server library, as well as it's dependency "lua-resty-http".
+The lua library is published with [OPM](https://opm.openresty.org/), the following command will install the simplessl library, as well as it's dependency "lua-resty-http".

-`opm get jxskiss/ssl-cert-server`
+`opm get jxskiss/simplessl`

 If you do not have opm, you can install the lua libraries manually, take OpenResty installed under "/usr/local/openresty" as example (you may need to use sudo to grant proper permission):